Elizabeth, Lady Blount: Later life

 When she was 73, on 28 August 1923, she married again to a builder and evangelist named Stephen Morgan who was forty years younger than her.
-She was a member of the "Society for the Protection of the Dark Races" and she gave that her active support.
+In addition to her advocacy for a flat earth, Blount was a vegetarian and an anti-vivisectionist.
+She also became closely associated with British Israelism through her friend William Thomas Wiseman, who contributed to flat earth periodicals and edited a British Israelite publication of his own.
+She was a member of the "Society for the Protection of the Dark Races" and she gave that her active support, serving as its president in 1930.